KDE/daykountdown/README.md

 # DayKountdown
-A simple countdown app written in C++ and Qt.
+A simple countdown app written in C++ and Qt, for use with KDE Plasma.

 ***Under Construction!***